amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 another [custom metric processing job](../resources/sagemaker/pipeline-modelmonitor-code/resources/pipelines/data_collection/custom_monitoring_metrics.py) in the scheduled SageMaker pipeline.
 Similarly to the first job, this one reads the data, extract the latest 5 data points as ground truth data and performs a prediction by sending the time series data to the SageMaker model endpoint.
-But then, the job directly computes the custom mean quantile loss metric and stores the custom metric in CloudWatch for the model.
+But then, the job directly computes the custom mean weighted quantile loss metric and stores the custom metric in CloudWatch for the model.
 A CloudWatch Alarm is also deployed to raise an alarm if the value of the custom metric goes above the accuracy threshold.